The

 NASA Glenn Research Center and has more

-than twenty years of experience designing,
+than forty years of experience designing,

 building, testing, and operating fluids and combustion